jharwell/rcppsw/README.md

 - gcc
 - g++ (A version that supports C++11 is required)

+You will also need recent versions of the following libraries:

+- boost (1.58 is known to work; older versions may also work)

 After cloning this repo, you will need to:

 1. Pull in the cmake config: